WideSu/banking_system_backend/README.md

 ## ✨ Features

 - ✅ Create users and accounts with an initial balance
-- ✅ Each user may have **one** account
+- ✅ Each user may have **one** account (assumed)
+    - stored using **Dictionary** in {'name':'balance'} pair
     - one user multiple accounts requires authentications which obeys KISS principle
 - ✅ Deposit funds into any owned account
 - ✅ Withdraw funds (no overdraft allowed)
+    - invalid operations trigger appropriate custom exceptions (`InsufficientFundsError`, `AccountNotFoundError`, `NegativeAmountError`) with contextual error messages, while `ValueError` handles general parameter validation.
 - ✅ Transfer funds between accounts
 - ✅ View account transaction history *(optional)*
+    - transaction records are stored in **List**

 ---